Chrotos/datapack-language-server/README.md

 #### Loot Tables, Item Modifiers, Predicates
 The language server will check for syntax errors and missing references.
+> Note: This is supported from version 1.20.5 onwards.

 #### Recipes
 The language server will check for syntax errors and missing references.